FrostyMo/FileSystemManager/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please reach out to [your email address].
+For any questions or feedback, please reach out to mominsalar3@gmail.com.

 ---